Confinement-engineered superconductor to correlated-insulator transition in a van der Waals monolayer

 We then proceed to show the effect of proximity in the non-superconducting islands showing size-dependent Coulomb gaps.
-We selected 2 representative island sizes of 330 nm$^2$ and 650 nm$^2$.
-Here, the smaller of the islands is well into the Coulomb gapped regime, but the larger one is closer to phase transition determined in Fig.~\ref{fig:fig2}f.
-When each of these islands are not in proximity ($\sim20$ nm) of any superconducting islands (Figs.~\ref{fig:fig4}d,e), they show particle-hole asymmetric Coulomb gap (Figs.~\ref{fig:fig4}d,e, blue lines).
-Island having size 650 nm$^2$ in proximity with a larger superconducting island shows a drastically different conductance with gap value comparable to the BCS gap observed in larger islands (Fig.~\ref{fig:fig4}e, red line) indicating that the proximity effect is sufficient to push the system into the superconducting phase.
+We selected 2 representative island sizes of 330 nm$^2$ and 650 nm$^2$ (Fig.~\ref{fig:fig4}(d,e), additional results on spatially resolved spectroscopy are shown in the SI).
+Here, the smaller of the islands is well into the Coulomb gapped regime, but the larger one is closer to phase transition determined in Fig.~\ref{fig:fig2}(f).
+When each of these islands are not in proximity ($\sim7$ nm) to any superconducting islands (Figs.~\ref{fig:fig4}(d,e)), they show particle-hole asymmetric Coulomb gap (Figs.~\ref{fig:fig4}(d,e), blue lines).
+Island with size 650 nm$^2$ in proximity to a larger superconducting island shows a drastically different conductance with gap value comparable to the BCS gap observed in larger islands (Fig.~\ref{fig:fig4}(e), red line), indicating that the proximity effect is sufficient to push the system into the superconducting phase.
 Strong particle-hole asymmetric feature indicates significant presence of correlation in this proximity-induced superconducting island.
-On the other hand, island having size 330 nm$^2$ in proximity with a larger superconducting island shows a complex spectra with no clear gap signature (Fig.~\ref{fig:fig4}d, red line) indicating that the proximity-induced Josephson coupling is not sufficient to overcome Coulomb repulsion to induce superconducting order in this island.
+The magnetic field dependent behaviour of proximitized island is also indicative of the presence of superconducting order (see SI).
+On the other hand, island with size 330 nm$^2$ in proximity to a larger superconducting island shows a complex spectra with no clear gap signature (Fig.~\ref{fig:fig4}(d), red line), indicating that the proximity-induced Josephson coupling is not sufficient to overcome Coulomb repulsion to induce superconducting order in this island.